top of page

 Play Video

-Welcome to Go Gardening, a project that is being produced by the Trinity Glen Rose Groundwater Conservation District and Gardening Volunteers of South Texas.
-Go Gardening is also made possible through our sponsors San Antonio Water System and San Antonio River Authority.
+Welcome to Season 3 of the popular Go Gardening video series.
+It is a project that is being produced by the Trinity Glen Rose Groundwater Conservation District and Gardening Volunteers of South Texas.
+Go Gardening is also made possible through our co-title sponsor Edwards Aquifer Authority and San Antonio River Authority.

-Go Gardening is produced by partners Trinity Glen Rose District and Gardening Volunteers of South Texas to expand the mission of conserving water in local aquifers like the Trinity Aquifer by teaching homeowners how to convert turfgrass areas to low-to-no water use landscapes featuring native plants.
+Go Gardening's mission is to help people conserve water in the Edwards and Trinity Aquifers by teaching homeowners how to convert turfgrass areas to low-to-no water use landscapes featuring native plants.

 bottom of page